emarcey/useless_slack_utils/README.md

   - **Magic_8_Ball:** whenever someone asks you a question, send a magic 8 ball giphy

 ### Planned:
-  - Set_Typing: whenever someone starts typing in a channel, set yourself to typing as well.
+  - **Set_Typing:** whenever someone starts typing in a channel, set yourself to typing as well.
 Stop typing when they stop.
+  - **Someones_Talking_About_You:** add support for the following:
+    - message tells you who sent the incriminating message, not just the group

 ## Installation